 Displayr's Cloud Drive can be used for saving a variety of files.
 These files include images, company logos, client data sets, custom fonts, and page and visualization templates.
 In addition, you can access a range of features like Data Stacking, Merging (Combine By Case/Variable), and data exporting/publishing.
 You can even share raw data files or R tables and charts between your company documents.

-This article will cover how to save, share and import files to and from the Displayr Cloud Drive.
+This article will cover how to save, share, and import files to and from the Displayr Cloud Drive.

 - Method - Accessing the Displayr Cloud Drive

-- Method - Organizing the Displayr Cloud Drive
+- Method - Organizing the Displayr Cloud Drive and setting permissions

 - Method - Saving to the Displayr Cloud Drive